googleapis/google-cloud-ruby/CONTRIBUTING.md

 ## Setup

-In order to use the gcloud-ruby console and run the project's tests, there is a small amount of setup:
+In order to use the google-cloud-ruby console and run the project's tests, there is a small amount of setup:

 1. Install Ruby.
-    gcloud-ruby requires Ruby 2.0+.
+    google-cloud-ruby requires Ruby 2.0+.
 You may choose to manage your Ruby and gem installations with [RVM](https://rvm.io/), [rbenv](https://github.com/rbenv/rbenv), or [chruby](https://github.com/postmodern/chruby).

 2. Install [Bundler](http://bundler.io/).